NBA: When football met basketball in London

 Current players Hector Bellerin and Alex Oxlade-Chamberlain also enjoyed front-row seats at the O2.

-Former Manchester United defender Owen Hargreaves -- who grew up playing basketball in Canada -- was introduced to the crowd during halftime in another "when football met basketball" moment.
+Former England, Bayern and Manchester United midfielder Owen Hargreaves -- who grew up playing basketball in Canada -- was introduced to the crowd during halftime in another "when football met basketball" moment.

 This NBA game offered entertainment before, after and during the game, which included dancing inflatable mascots, cheerleaders, singers, dancers, and even acrobats who launched slam dunks off trampolines.